-‘Dancing With The Stars’ Pro Keo Motsepe Shares Devastating News In Heartbreaking Instagram Video
+'Dancing With The Stars' Pro Keo Motsepe Shares Devastating News In Heartbreaking Instagram Video

-Keo Motsepe shared heartbreaking news on his social media page.
+Keo Motsepe shared some heartbreaking news on his social media page on Wednesday.

 The 31-year-old Dancing with the Stars pro dancer appeared on Instagram live to share that he "woke up this morning to the most painful news ever," according to ET Online.

-The South African dancer also shared a photo of his mother on his Instagram, stories with the caption, “I am gonna miss you, mama.
-I love you. #RIP.”
+The South African dancer also shared a photo of his mother on his Instagram stories with the caption, "I am gonna miss you, mama.
+I love you. #RIP."

-In the comments section for his most recent Instagram post, which featured a montage of moments from the past year and included a photo of his mother (it can be seen here), fans offered condolences to Keo and his family amid the sad news.
+In the comments section of his most recent Instagram update, which featured a montage of moments from the past year and included a photo of his mother, fans offered condolences to Keo and his family amid the sad news.
+The post can be seen here.

-“Just watched your live.
+"Just watched your live.
 Heartbreaking.
-Praying for you during this tough time,” wrote one follower.
+Praying for you during this tough time," one follower wrote.

 Others expressed concern because Keo's live video cut off and they weren't sure what happened.
 Many fans feared that something had happened to his mother because he referred to her as his "queen."

-“Hope you’re ok,” one follower wrote.
-“Stay strong, sending you love & light.”
+"Hope you're ok," a person commented.
+"Stay strong, sending you love & light."

 Keo was very close to his mom.
 In 2016, he took to Twitter to share a throwback snap of him posing with his mother when he was a teenager.
 In the caption, he noted that his mother would be traveling to Los Angeles to see him as a dancer on ABC's celebrity ballroom competition, where he started out as a troupe member before being promoted to a full pro.